House Hunting Fun in Queretaro

 Bathrooms

-All the bathrooms we saw were tiled.
-Some had cabinet space under the sink, some did not.
-Some had frosted windows and shower doors, some did not.
-We looked at a house with a full length clear window in the bathroom.
+All the bathrooms we saw were tiled with neutral colors.
+Some had cabinet space under the sink; some did not.
+Some had frosted windows and shower doors, and some did not.
+We looked at a house with a full-length clear window in the bathroom.
 Very odd.

 Closets

 I was impressed that each bedroom we saw had good closet storage space.
-Most are equipped with hanging space for long dresses or suits, and drawers for folded clothes, socks or shoes.
+Most were equipped with hanging space for long dresses or suits and drawers for folded clothes, socks, or shoes.

 Views